 - people who must wear a shoulder sling for a long period after an injury or surgery

 - people must remain still for long periods of time due to a recent stroke or surgery

 - people with thyroid disorders

 If you feel stiffness and pain in your shoulder, see your doctor.
 A physical exam will help to assess your range of motion.
 Your doctor will observe as you perform specific movements and measure range of motion of the shoulder, such as touching your opposite shoulder with your hand.

 A few tests may also be necessary.
-Your doctor might do an MRI to rule out a tear in your rotator cuff.
+Your doctor might do a magnetic resonance imaging scan (MRI) to rule out a tear in your rotator cuff or other pathology.
 X-rays may also be taken to check for arthritis or other abnormalities.
-You may need an arthrogram for the X-ray, which involves injecting dye into your shoulder joint so that the doctor can see its structure on the X-ray.
+You may need an arthrogram for the X-ray, which involves injecting dye into your shoulder joint so that the doctor can see its structure.

-You can leave a frozen shoulder untreated.
-But the pain and stiffness can remain for up to three years.
-A combination of the following can speed up your recovery.
+You can leave a frozen shoulder untreated, but the pain and stiffness can remain for up to three years.
+A combination of the following can speed up your recovery:

 Physical therapy is the most common treatment for a frozen shoulder.
-The goal is to stretch your shoulder joint and strengthen its tendons.
+The goal is to stretch your shoulder joint and regain the lost motion.
 It can take anywhere from a few weeks to nine months to see progress.
-Generally, you must avoid movements that aggravate your condition, such as lifting or reaching up.
-If you do not see progress after six months of intense, daily exercises, speak to your doctor about other options.
+A home exercise program of gentle range of motion exercises is important.
+If you don't see progress after six months of intense, daily exercises, speak to your doctor about other options.

-To treat the pain and reduce your joint inflammation, your doctor may recommend anti-inflammatory medication (e.g., aspirin).
-A steroid injection into the shoulder joint may also be recommended.
+To treat the pain and reduce your joint inflammation, your doctor may recommend an anti- inflammatory medication like aspirin, ibuprofen, or naproxen sodium.
+A steroid injection you’re your shoulder joint may also help.

-Placing an ice pack on your shoulder for 15 minutes at a time several times a day can help to decrease your shoulder pain.
-If you are working with a physical therapist, the exercises can be done at home.
+Placing an ice pack on your shoulder for 15 minutes at a time several times per day can help to decrease pain.
+If you’re working with a physical therapist, the exercises can be done at home.
 Your physical therapist will provide instructions on the types of exercises you must do, how often to do them, and when to push yourself harder.
 Most people with a frozen shoulder can improve their condition without surgery.

-If physical therapy does not improve your condition, surgery is an option.
+If physical therapy doesn’t improve your condition, surgery is an option.
 From a surgical standpoint, your options are to manipulate the shoulder and put it through a full range of motion under a general anesthetic to help break up any adhesions.
 Another option is arthroscopic surgery.
-This type of surgery involves a small cut in your shoulder and the use of a camera (an arthroscope) to remove scar tissue or release it, increasing your range of motion.
-If your frozen shoulder resulted from an injury, surgery is usually more successful if it is performed within a few weeks of your injury.
+This type of surgery involves making a small cut in your shoulder and using a camera called an “arthroscope” to remove scar tissue or release it.
+This allows the shoulder to recover its lost motion.
+If your frozen shoulder is the result of an injury, surgery is usually more successful if it’s performed within a few weeks of the injury.

-Recovery from surgery typically requires at least one day in the hospital.
+Surgery is usually done on an outpatient basis.
 Your stitches will most likely be removed after 10 days.
 Postoperative physical therapy is usually required as well.
-Many patients have their full range of motion back within three months of surgery.
+Many patients have their full range of motion back within three months.

-Early treatment helps to keep the condition from getting worse.
-If you have diabetes, proper management of the condition can reduce your risk for a frozen shoulder.
+Early treatment helps keep the condition from getting worse.
+If you have diabetes, properly managing it can reduce your risk for a frozen shoulder.

 Written by: Chitra Badii and Winnie Yu